marvmelo/marvmelo.github.io/content/projects/pg.md

 The code for this project can be found [here](https://github.com/marvmelo/ray-tracing).

 The idea of ray tracing is to shoot several light rays from the camera through the screen and calculate the effects that the light bouncing around the scene has.
-My implementation allows for and arbritary number of objects (spheres and planes) to be rendered with any color configuration possible using Phong Shading.
+My implementation allows for and arbritary number of objects (spheres and planes) to be rendered with any color configuration possible using Phong Shading, reflection and transparency.

 The image bellow was my favorite.
 I rendered two semi-transparent spheres with high refraction angles in a box of mirrors and one single light source.
 It took about 20 minutes to render (Python was not the best choice).
 ![Ray Tracing](/img/raytracing.jpg)